Miracle of the House of Brandenburg: First Miracle of the House of Brandenburg

 Frederick massed 33,000 men to defend Berlin against enemy forces, which he estimated totalled 90,000.
 Frederick referred to the events that followed as "the Miracle of the House of Brandenburg".
 The Austrians and the Russians proved reluctant to follow through their victory by occupying Berlin, and in September, they began withdrawing their forces.
 The Austrians and Russians had lost 16,000 men at Kunersdorf, and both armies were concerned that their lines of communication were being stretched to the limit by marching so far.
 The army of Frederick's brother, Prince Henry, was not involved in Kunersdorf and so still posed a threat to the Austrian and Russian forces.
 Seeing the results of those events, Frederick regained confidence.

 Second Miracle of the House of Brandenburg

 By December 1761, after five years of war, the strategic situation for Prussia turned bleak despite several tactical successes.
 As Frederick wrote on 10 December:

-The Austrians are masters of Schweidnitz and the mountains, the Russians are behind the length of the Warthe from Kolberg to Posen... my every bale of hay, sack of money or batch of recruits only arriving by courtesy of the enemy or from his negligence.
-Austrians controlling the hills in Saxony, the Imperials the same in Thuringia, all our fortresses vulnerable in Silesia, in Pomerania, Stettin, Küstrin, even Berlin, at the mercy of the Russians.